 He has nine brothers and sisters, twelve step-brothers and -sisters, and an almost limitless number of nieces, nephews, cousins, et cetera.
 (There are a lot of ill-shaped, meandering, and conflicting stories in a family that size.)

-In addition to LOTS OF FUN WITH FINNEGANS WAKE, he has written or edited seven books, including Introduction to Literature: British, American, Canadian (Harper & Row) and Cleopatra at the Breakfast Table: Why I Studied Latin With My Teenager and How I Discovered the Daughterland (Quattro).
+In addition to LOTS OF FUN WITH FINNEGANS WAKE, he has written or edited eight books, including Introduction to Literature: British, American, Canadian (Harper & Row) and Cleopatra at the Breakfast Table: Why I Studied Latin With My Teenager and How I Discovered the Daughterland (Quattro).

 He has published widely on art and writing, including in The Globe and Mail, Montreal Gazette, National Post, Azure, Journal of Canadian Art History, Interior Design, C Magazine, and The Fortnightly Review.